China’s Factory Activity Shrinks by Least in Five Months in September

 / SOURCE: Yicai

 (Yicai) Sept.
-30 -- Activity in China’s manufacturing sector shrank for the fifth consecutive month in September but showed some signs of recovery, according to official data.
+30 -- Activity in China’s manufacturing sector contracted by the least in five consecutive months in September, according to official data.

-The manufacturing purchasing managers’ index came in at 49.8 this month, compared with 49.1 in August, 49.4 in July, and 49.5 in both June and May, according to data released by the National Bureau of Statistics today.
+The manufacturing purchasing managers’ index came in at 49.8 this month, up from August’s six-month low of 49.1, July’s 49.4, and 49.5 in June and May, according to data released by the National Bureau of Statistics today.
 A reading below 50 indicates contraction.

 China’s manufacturing sector has rebounded in terms of supply and demand, and economic fundamentals have consolidated, said Wen Tao, an expert from the China Logistics Information Center.